 Next, is the haunting in Port Ellen.
 Now a country hotel, this building was once a distillery.
 When the building was still in use as a distillery in the nineteenth century, a thirsty burglar paid a visit.
 Indeed, being surrounded by barrels of fine malt whisky, he had a tipple or two or three or four.
 As a result, not being sharp with sobriety, he made for the closest exit.
 Unfortunately, this was a second-floor window!
 He did not survive the fall and is said to still haunt the building to this day.
 From time to time he can be seen at the spot where he fell surprising any visitors in his path.
 The window has since been bricked over.

 Bowmore’s headless horseman

-Upon his return home one stormy Scottish night, crofter Lachlan Ban, saw something that spooked him.
+Upon his return home one stormy night in Bowmore, crofter Lachlan Ban saw something that spooked him.
 A headless horseman, galloped away from his house leaving him frozen in fear.
 As he approached the front of his house, the door was ajar.
 When he stepped inside the fire had blown out and there stood a bottle of Bowmore whisky and an empty dram.
 Of course there then came an explanation to this paranormal experience.
 Ban’s brother had passed that Friday night.
 Furthermore, he stated that the wind had blown the front door open and blown out the fire.

 Come and visit this spooktacular island!

 So why not come along to Islay and see it for yourself.
 Maybe you will see a ghost or two while you are here!
+You could join in some of the Halloween traditions and tell Scottish ghost stories throughout the evening.
 Autumn is a beautiful time of year to visit this stunning island.
 If you are looking for somewhere to stay then get in touch with us here at Islay Cottages today.Get in touch >